-With more than 470 students and around 900 faculty members, the faculty-student ratio remains extremely small at about 2 to 1.
+With 481 M.D. students and over 940 full-time faculty members, including seven Nobel laureates, the faculty-student ratio remains very favorable at about 2 to 1.
 The small population seems to be effective; more than 70% of Stanford medical school students were accepted into their first choices for residency programs.
 Along with traditional MD degrees, students can complete dual degrees, like a MD/PhD in bioengineering and biomedical informatics, a MD/MBA through the Stanford Graduate School of Business, and a MD/MPH with the UC Berkeley School of Public Health.
 Stanford also has master’s degrees in biomedical informatics, epidemiology, and human genetics and genetic counseling.
 There is also a Physician Assistant (PA) program called the Primary Care Associate program, which was established in 1971.
 The program was one of the first accredited PA schools in the state of California.

 The curriculum at Stanford medical school consists of classroom lectures for 12 to 22 hours a week.
 There are no classes on Wednesdays.
 For the first two years, students are graded pass/fail; third and fourth-years are graded pass/fail and with a criterion system.
 Students can choose one of 12 majors from the Scholarly Concentrations program.
 Along with courses in core sciences, students can get a more in-depth look at electives like bioengineering and clinical research.